 Few experiences allow you to gain direct exposure to the pressing problems in resource management, conservation and human health confronting developing nations.
 In addition, our courses offer a variety of opportunities to gain language skills, engage in cultural exchange via travel or homestays, and/or explore the history of your host country as a socioeconomic context for understanding current-day issues in ecology, conservation and health.

 The Organization for Tropical Studies (OTS) is a nonprofit consortium of over 50 universities and research institutions in the United States, Costa Rica, Mexico, South Africa, and Australia.

-For the semester programs in Costa Rica and South Africa, students enroll in a total of 4 courses.
-For the summer program in South Africa, students enroll in one course.
-Course credit is provided by Duke University.
+For the OTS/Duke University semester programs in Costa Rica and South Africa, students enroll in four courses.
+For the summer program in Costa Rica and South Africa, students enroll in one course.
+Academic credit is provided by Duke University.

 These are summer internship programs designed to provide qualified students with an intensive research experience.

 Depending on their time and interests, each year a few of our students participate in more than one OTS undergraduate program.